-Next National Stock Outboard Races on Grass Lake set for 2017
+Next National Stock Outboard Races on Grass Lake set for July 24 to July 29, 2017

 For more than 30 years the Michigan Hydroplane Racing Association (MHRA) has brought its annual power boat races to Grass Lake to tally up points in the race for the association's annual driver of the year trophy.
 One of the many races sponsored by the association each year, the Grass Lake race, dubbed the "Wild Ones Regatta" has grown every year with new races, new drivers, expanded sanctioning, and boat racers from across the Midwest and Canada.

 For its 25th year the MHRA continued a tradition, and a celebration of sorts, with the hosting of the 2009 National Stock Outboard Races, which were expected to bring more than 200 power boat racers from across the country to compete for that coveted 1US title.
 The first time the Nationals had been run in the Lower Peninsula of Michigan, it was a weeklong event in Grass Lake featuring various activities throughout the week highlighting the taste of Grass Lake and the outdoor sportsman's range of activities from golf, to fishing, boats, skeet shoots and so on, the community sought to spotlight Grass Lake as a continued site of excellence for the MHRA into the future as well as a perfect site for the Nationals, probably not every year, but for several years into the future.